 Think of a few examples of entertainers, politicians, and business titans.
 They are some most recognized people in the world.
 We all know who they are and what they do.
 They will all have one thing in common: a personal brand.
-We remember them because of an image they portray, a tagline or something they say consistently, or a specific niche that they focus on.
-In the mortgage business it’s also important to find something that sets you apart from everyone else.
-When coaching originators, here are some of the first questions I ask when helping them develop a strong personal brand.
+We remember them because of an image they portray, a tagline they say consistently, or a specific niche they focus on.
+In the mortgage business it’s important to find something that sets you apart from everyone else.
+When I coaching mortgage professionals here are the first questions I ask them:

 - What do you want to be known for?

-- What sets you apart from other originators out there?
+- Find something that sets you apart from other originators out there?

-- What part of the market do you want to focus on?
+- Which part of the market do you want to focus on?

 - Do all three of those things line up and can you clearly communicate the message?

 - What is your competitive advantage and value-add?

 - Can you focus on this long-term or will you have to pivot?

 Once you’ve identified these you can add your personality to build a strong personal brand.